All About Sparrows: What Birders Should Know

 Once you take a closer look, you’ll see that sparrows have a beauty all their own.
 Check out your feeder birds with binoculars, starting with the head, both to appreciate their subtle allure and to figure out who’s who.

-- White-throated sparrow.
-Abundant and familiar, the white-throat is easy to identify by its snowy bib.
+Abundant and familiar, the white-throated sparrow is easy to identify by its snowy bib.
 Until I spent some time in New England, I couldn’t figure out why people spell out the song Old Sam Peabody-Peabody-Peabody.
 Turns out the name is pronounced “Peabiddy” there—just as the sparrow says.

 This dashing bird is an eye-catcher, its head topped with bold white stripes.
 This species leaves us about the time dandelions are turning to puffs: The parachute-topped seeds are a favorite food.
 Next time you see a white-crowned sparrow, consider the journey it’s about to embark on, which may take it to nesting grounds above the Arctic Circle.
 Time for an extra helping!